platformsh/platformsh-docs/src/configuration/routes.md

 All environments on Platform.sh support both HTTP and HTTPS automatically.
 Production SSL certificates are provided by [Let's Encrypt](https://letsencrypt.org/).
 You may alternatively provide your own SSL certificate from a 3rd party issuer of your choice at no charge from us.

+> **note**
+> Let's Encrypt certificate renewals are attempted each time your environment is deployed.
+If your project does not receive regular code commits, you will need to manually issue a re-deployment to ensure the certificate remains valid.
+We suggest that you do when your project doesn't receive any updates for over 1 month.
+This can be done by pushing a code change via git or issuing the following command from your **local** environment: `platform variable:set -W -y force-le-renewal true && platform variable:delete -W -y force-le-renewal`

 Platform.sh recommends using HTTPS requests for all sites exclusively.
 Doing so provides better security, access to certain features that web browsers only permit over HTTPS, and access to HTTP/2 connections on all sites which can greatly improve performance.

 How HTTPS redirection is handled depends on the routes you have defined.
 Platform.sh recommends specifying all HTTPS routes in your `routes.yaml` file.
 That will result in all pages being served over SSL, and any requests for an HTTP URL will automatically be redirected to HTTPS.